Each module contains 3 ECTS. You choose a total of 10 modules/30 ECTS in the following module categories:

 This course provides an in-depth overview of data management in digital healthcare.

 First, the special features and challenges of medical documentation will be discussed followed by the underlying ontologies, classifications and scoring systems.
 Particular emphasis will be placed on a deeper understanding of different dimensions of interoperability.
-This knowledge will then be used to address exemplary specific medical information systems.
+This knowledge will be used to address exemplary specific medical information systems.
+Challenges for software development in the context of the Medical Device Regulation (“MDR”) are covered.

 Digitalization considerations will then open the next section which deals with the particular challenges of digital transformation in healthcare.
-In particular, the inclusion of patients in future data collection will be discussed and demonstrated, as well as the potential of the merging of LifeStyle data, vital data and medical documentation.
-The topic of data reuse from the different medical applications combined with security issus within the emerging Data Science Centers is also the subject of this module.
-Finally, the new challenges for software development in the context of the Medical Device Regulation (“MDR”) are presented.
+In particular, the inclusion of patients in future data collection will be discussed and demonstrated, as well as the potential of the merging of lifestyle data, vital data and medical documentation.
+The topic of data reuse from the different medical applications combined with security issus within the emerging data science centers is also a subject of this module.

 This course requires knowledge about